CodingItWrong/jsonapi-resources-optional_paginators/README.md

 JSONAPI::Resources paginators that allow returning records unpaginated.

 JSONAPI::Resources allows you to configure resources to either have no pagination, or to have a paginator of a certain type.
 This often works fine.

 But sometimes you may want the option to either paginate or not paginate a resource, depending on the request.
+For example, in a todo list app, your completed todo list will get longer over time, so you might want to paginate it.
+But your uncompleted todo list should stay short, so you might want to retrieve all incomplete todos unpaginated.

+This gem allows you to make JR paginators optional, so that if you don't pass any `page[]` parameters, all records are returned.
+This is accomplished with an `OptionalPaginator` class that wraps any other paginator.
+For convenience, a wrapped version of the built-in `PagedPaginator` is provided as `OptionalPagedPaginator`.

 ## Installation